Linuxfabrik/monitoring-plugins/check-plugins/restic-stats/README.md

                     [--password-file PASSWORD_FILE] [--path PATH] --repo REPO
                     [--tag TAG] [--test TEST]

-Walk multiple snapshots in a repository and accumulate statistics about the data stored therein.
-It reports on the number of unique files and their sizes, according to one of the counting modes as given by the --mode flag.
+Collects statistics across multiple snapshots in a restic repository, including the number of unique files and their total size.
+Supports different counting modes (restore-size, files-by-contents, raw-data).
+Requires root or sudo.

 options:
-  -h, --help            show this help message and exit -V, --version         show program's version number and exit --host HOST           Only consider snapshots for this host (can be
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit --host HOST           Only consider snapshots for this host.
+Can be
-                        specified multiple times).
+                        specified multiple times.
   --mode {restore-size,files-by-contents,blobs-per-file,raw-data}
-                        Counting mode.
-Default: restore-size --password-file PASSWORD_FILE
+                        Counting mode for the statistics calculation.
+Default: restore-size
+  --password-file PASSWORD_FILE
-                        File to read the repository password from --path PATH           Only consider snapshots for this path (can be specified multiple times).
+                        Path to the file containing the repository password.
+  --path PATH           Only consider snapshots for this path.
+Can be
+                        specified multiple times.
-  --repo REPO           Repository location
+  --repo REPO           Restic repository location.
-  --tag TAG             Only consider snapshots which include this taglist in
+  --tag TAG             Only consider snapshots matching this taglist in the
-                        the format `tag[,tag,...]` (can be specified multiple times).
+                        format `tag[,tag,...]`.
+Can be specified multiple
+                        times.
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
 ```